History of the Green Bay Packers: Public company

 The Packers are now the only team in American professional sports that is legally a publicly traded company.
 Other teams, such as the Atlanta Braves (Liberty Media, previously Time Warner), New York Rangers and New York Knicks (The Madison Square Garden Company, previously Cablevision) and the Toronto Blue Jays (Rogers Communications) are subsidiaries of publicly traded companies.
 Additionally, three of the nine teams in Canada's Canadian Football League exist with various forms of community ownership, with the Saskatchewan Roughriders employing a similar ownership structure as the Packers.
 Typically, a team is owned by one person, partnership, or corporate entity; thus, a "team owner."
 It has been speculated that this is one of the reasons the Packers have never been moved from the city of Green Bay, a city of only 104,057 people in the 2010 census and a metropolitan population of 306,000 people.

 By comparison, most other NFL franchises play in cities with populations of 350,000 or more, and which anchor metropolitan areas of over two million people.
 The Packers, however, have long had a large following throughout Wisconsin and the Midwest.
 From 1933 to 1994, the Packers played four (one pre-season, three regular-season) home games each year in Milwaukee, first at the State Fair Park fairgrounds, then at Milwaukee County Stadium.

 During the 1994 season, the Packers announced that they were going to end playing games in Milwaukee.
-The reasons, according to team president Robert Harlan, was the larger capacity of Lambeau Field and the availability of luxury boxes, which were not available at Milwaukee County Stadium.
+The reasons, according to team president Bob Harlan, was the larger capacity of Lambeau Field and the availability of luxury boxes, which were not available at Milwaukee County Stadium.
 County Stadium's replacement, Miller Park, then being planned, was always intended to be a baseball-only stadium instead of a multipurpose stadium; County Stadium was closed and demolished in 2001, with Miller Park opening around the same time.
-After the end of the Packers' games in Milwaukee in 1994, Harlan then instituded a "Gold" ticket package sold exclusively for Milwaukee fans, still consisting of one preseason and three regular-season games.
+After the end of the Packers' games in Milwaukee in 1994, Harlan then instituted a "Gold" ticket package sold exclusively for Milwaukee fans, still consisting of one preseason and two regular-season games.